Torture during the Algerian War

-Elements from both sides in the Algerian War—the French Armed Forces and the opposing Algerian National Liberation Front (FLN)—used deliberate torture during that conflict (1954–1962), creating an ongoing public controversy.
+Elements from the French Armed Forces used deliberate torture during the Algerian War (1954–1962), creating an ongoing public controversy.
 Pierre Vidal-Naquet, a renowned French historian, estimated that there were "hundreds of thousands of instances of torture" by the French military in Algeria.

 Overview

 The Algerian War was an armed conflict between the French Armed Forces and the Algerian National Liberation Front between the years 1954-1962 which ended with Algeria gaining independence from France.
 The French state itself refused to see the colonial conflict as a war, as that would recognize the other party (the National Liberation Front, FLN) as a legitimate entity.
 Thus, until 10 August 1999, the French Republic persisted in calling the Algerian War a simple "operation of public order" against the FLN "terrorism."

-Since the French did not consider the conflict to be a war but rather "maintaining order" in the country, the military did not consider themselves tied by the Geneva Convention.
-Besides prohibiting the use of torture, the Geneva Conventions gave the International Committee of the Red Cross (ICRC) access to the detainees.
-Those who were captured by the French were not considered to be POWs and therefore did not receive the treatment that should be granted to them under the Geneva Convention.
+Since France did not consider the conflict to be a war but rather "maintaining order" in the country, it did not consider itself tied by Common Article 3 of the 1949 Geneva Conventions, which only mandates the humane treatment of persons in a non-interstate conflict.
+Besides prohibiting the use of torture, Common Article 3 gave the International Committee of the Red Cross (ICRC) access to the detainees.
+Those detained by the French were considered criminals and therefore did not receive the treatment that should be granted to them under Common Article 3.
 It wasn't until it became public knowledge in 1957 that the French government was using torture that they began to grant more rights to captured rebels.
-In 1957 the leader of the French Army in Algeria, Raoul Salan, announced that the they would start treating captured enemies “as close as possible as the way in which prisoners of war are taken care of by civilized countries.”
-There was also the creation of interment camps for prisoners the following year, but the French government continued with their stance that the conflict was not a war.
+In 1957 the leader of the French Army in Algeria, Raoul Salan, announced that they would start treating captured enemies “as close as possible as the way in which prisoners of war are taken care of by civilized countries.”
+The following year saw creation of internment camps for prisoners, but the French government continued with their stance that the conflict was not a war.

-Violence increased on both sides from 1954 to 1956.
-In 1957, the Minister of Interior declared a state of emergency in Algeria, and the government granted extraordinary powers to General Massu.
-The Battle of Algiers, from January to October 1957, remains to this day a textbook example of counter-insurgency operations.
-General Massu's 10e division parachutiste, (10th Paratroop Division) made widespread use of methods used during the Indochina War (1947–54).
-They included a systematic use of torture, including against civilians, illegal executions and forced disappearances, in particular through what would later become known as "death flights" (at the time, victims of such methods were known as "Bigeard's shrimps", or "crevettes Bigeard").
-All these methods were documented as standard counter-insurgency tactics by Colonel Trinquier in Modern Warfare: A French View of Counterinsurgency (1961), a reference in the areas of "counter-revolutionary war" and of psychological warfare.